top of page

 I don't take on work unless I resonate with it enough to serve it beautifully.

-I don't offer mentorships unless the fit feels just right.
+I don't offer mentorships unless the fit feels just right for both of us.

 I don't usually offer grant writing.